Man Utd drown sorrows with Aperol spirits sponsorship

+BRIEF-Zynga Inc CEO Frank Gibeau's 2016 total compensation $24.5 mln - SEC filing

+* Zynga Inc - CEO Frank Gibeau's 2016 total compensation was $24.5 million - SEC filing

-LONDON Manchester United received some welcome relief from the English football champions' on-pitch woes with the announcement on Friday of a sponsorship deal with Italian spirits brand Aperol.
+LONDON Jan 10 Manchester United received some welcome relief from the English soccer champions' on-pitch woes with the announcement on Friday of a sponsorship deal with Italian spirits brand Aperol.

 United's latest commercial partnership was signed after a dismal start to the year extended to a third successive defeat, with a tough battle in prospect as it fights to secure a spot in the lucrative UEFA Champions League for next season.